Unable to read a CD-R or recordable disc

 Disc or DVD contains media content not supported by the player

 Not all home entertainment DVD players are capable of supporting and playing all the different formats of movie and audio files.
 Make sure the format or codec of the movie or audio file you're saving to the CD or DVD is supported by the DVD player.

-If after reading through the above recommendations, you still continue to have the same issue, it's possible that the disc is a bad disc.
+If after reading through the recommendations above you continue to have the same issue, it's possible that the disc is defective.
 Try re-burning the disc and if possible, try a different brand of recordable disc.